Syracuse First-Offense DWI Lawyer

 Defending Against a DWI Charge

 There are a variety of defenses that can be employed to fight a DWI charge.
-When you hire an experienced DWI attorney in Syracuse, they will review your case to determine the best defense for your situation.
+When you hire an experienced Syracuse first-offense DWI lawyer, they will review your case to determine the best defense for your situation.

 One defense that can be very effective is to argue that the results of the chemical testing are inaccurate.
 Chemical testing has been proven to often be unreliable.
 Issues with equipment malfunction and human error commonly lead to false results from chemical testing.